Home

 Deep Sky Observing Guides

 Most of these guides are available through my regular publisher at a nominal cost.
-They are provided for convenience as I realize that some of you don't have a laser printer, let alone a duplex printer.
+They are provided for convenience as I realize that some do not have a laser printer, let alone a duplex printer.
 Or just don't want to bother printing the whole book and then taking it to a print shop to have it coil bound.
+Some are printed on standard paper and others are printed in coated 80# paper, which is a little nicer paper, but costs an average of $2 more.
+It is worth the extra.

 The Herschel Objects

 Observing the Herschel 400 Objects (Part I) - The first group of 400 Herschel objects was generated by the Rose City Astronomy Club in 1980.
 This is an excellent list for observers who completed the Messier list.
-A 6" telescope is sufficient to see all objects on this list.
-(406 pages, 43MB) Print Version
+A 6 inch telescope is sufficient to see all objects on this list.
+(406 pages, 43MB) Print Version ( (Printed on 80# coated paper)

 Observing the Herschel 400 Objects (Part II) - The second group of 400 Herschel objects was generated in 1997.
 This is an excellent second part of the overall list of 2,500 Herschel Objects.
-A 10" scope is needed to see all objects on this list, but an 8" can see most of them.
-(407 pages, 44MB) Print Version
+A 10 inch telescope is needed to see all objects on this list, but an 8 inch can see most of them.
+(407 pages, 44MB) Print Version (Printed on 80# coated paper)

 Observing the Herschel Part III Objects - The third group of Herschel objects generated by Tom Hoffelder consists of 300 galaxies.
 This is an excellent step for those who completed the Part I and II list.
-A 10 or 12" scope is needed to see all objects on this list, but an 8" can see most of them.
-(319 pages, 31MB) Print Version
+A 10 or 12 inch telescope is needed to see all objects on this list, but an 8 inch can see most of them.
+(319 pages, 31MB) Print Version (Printed on 80# coated paper)

 The Vorontsov-Velyaminov Catalogue of Interacting Galaxies (Part I) - Dr. Boris Vorontsov-Velyaminov of Sternberg Astronomical Institute, Moscow University, created this list of interacting galaxies in 1959.
 A majority of the systems were found on the POSS plates from the Palomar 48-inch Schmidt astrograph.
 The original Part I list contained 355 systems, many of which are listed by Dr. Halton Arp AFTER Dr. V-V did his list.
 Note: This observing guide will contain only the non-Arp VV objects as the Arp are covered in my publication, “Observing the Arp Peculiar Galaxies”.

 Print Version - Note: The number of pages exceeds the limit for coil binding as it would not fit even the largest coil.
-This print version is available in hardback only.
+This print version is available in paperback only.

-Variable Galaxies – A selection of 60+ variable galaxies, most are observable with a 20" telescope.
+Variable Galaxies – A selection of 60+ variable galaxies, most are observable with a 20 inch telescope.
 This class of objects includes BL Lacertae, Active Galactic Nuclei (AGN), and Optically Violent Variable quasars (OVV).
 (145 pages, 49MB) Print Version

 The Local Group –Galaxies within our celestial backyard.
 Some of the Local Group members are close enough that you can see some of their globular clusters, H-II regions, OB associations, and open clusters.
 They are clearly marked and offer a great challenge for those with large telescopes.
 (84 pages, 46MB) Print Version

 Flat Galaxies - A selection of 170+ Flat Galaxies from the Revised Flat Galaxy Catalogue.
-Many are dim and require a large telescope.
-I recommend a 16" or larger scope to tackle the majority of objects in this list.
+Many are faint and require a large telescope.
+I recommend a 12 inch or larger scope to tackle the majority of objects in this list.

 The Rose Catalogue of Compact Galaxies - Dr. James A. Rose wrote a paper discussing a small selection of 33 northern and 5 southern very compact galaxy groups for large telescopes.
 This list is considered to be a bit more challenging than the Hickson Galaxy Groups.

-Recommend 18" or larger scope as most are very small and dim.
+Recommend 18 inch or larger scope as most are very small and faint.
 All objects in this list are visible in the spring months.
 (89 pages, 10MB) Print Version

 Abell Galaxy Clusters – In 1958, Dr. George Abell compiled a list using POSS1 plates consisting of 2712 galaxy clusters (limited to -27° and above).
 Later in 1989, Dr. Abell and Harold Corwin added an additional 1361 clusters.
 I've selected 80+ Abell Galaxy Clusters for this observing guide for intermediate and advanced observers with large telescopes.

-Challenging Observing Projects for very large telescopes (30" or larger)
+Challenging Observing Projects for very large telescopes (25 inches or larger)

 Selected Shakhbazian Galaxy Groups – Very challenging compact galaxy groups, much more challenging than the Hickson Compact Galaxy Groups.
 Dr. Shakhbazian et al published a list of 377 groups.
-60+ brightest groups in this guide.
-(76 pages, 4MB) Print Version
+120+ brightest groups in this guide.
+(142 pages, 61MB) Print Version

 The Palomar Compact Galaxy Catalogue - A select sampling of 60 of 459 compact groups.
 This list was created by Dr. Angela Iovino of Italy, using similar selection criteria as Hickson, Shakhbazian, and Rose in their respective projects.
 The criteria are a bit tighter and use an automated algorithm scanning POSS plates > 40 degrees from the galactic equator.